getsolus/solus-site.github.io/content/blog/2020-12-17-holiday-streaming-extravaganza-the-roundup-18.md

 ## Holiday Streaming

-*The weather outside is frightful.
-But the warmth from our PCs is delightful.
-And since we've got no place to go, Let the code flow!
-Let the code flow!
-Let the code flow!*

 While most years we would all run off to spend time with our families for the holidays, we all know 2020 has been quite a different year entirely.
 But that does not mean we can not stay toasty next to our computers, hang around in IRC, and engage in some banter on some live streams.

 So from next Monday, December 21st to Sunday, January 3rd, we will be having daily live streams!
 These live streams will range in subjects and projects, such as: